MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Updated inbox Microsoft Edge browser version.
 - Fixed an issue where toggling optional diagnostic data didn't persist the chosen setting in telemetry settings page after a reboot.
 - Fixed an issue where MDM enrollment was stuck when applied with runtime provisioning for local accounts.
-- Fixed an issue where kiosk mode was not falling back to global kiosk (if configured) on encountering failures for AAD group based kiosk configuration.
+- Fixed an issue where kiosk mode was not falling back to global kiosk (if configured) on encountering failures for AAD group-based kiosk configuration.

 ### Known Issue - Some users may encounter an update failure with Insider build 20346.1466

-If a user has taken an update to one of the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
+If a user has taken an update to the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
 To see if you have encountered this:

 1. Reboot – Hold down the power until the LED’s step down.
 1. Power up.